Universal chaotic dynamics from Krylov space: Krylov state complexity

 for the state $\ket0$ evolving to the Krylov state $\ket{O_n}$.
 In particular, the {\it survival probability} is given by the transition probability of $n=0$, $\abs{\phi_0(\tau)}^2=\abs{S(\tau)}^2$.

 According to the Schr\"odinger equation \eqref{SchIm}, we have the imaginary time derivative

 and the real time derivatives $\partial_t P(t;\beta)=0$ and

-where $\tau=\beta+it$. \eqref{Ehrenfest} is just the expectation value of the commutator $\partial_t^2\avg{K}=-\avg{[[K,\L],\L]}$.
+where $\tau=\beta+it$ and $b_0=0$ according to the convention in \eqref{Algorithm}.
+The r.h.s.~of \eqref{Ehrenfest} is just the expectation value of the commutator, such that we have

+with Krylov complexity operator defined as $\hat K=\sum_n n\ket{O_n}\bra{O_n}$.
 We refer to this equation as the {\it Ehrenfest theorem} of Krylov complexity, since it relates the second derivative of Krylov complexity to the expectation value of the gradient of the square of Lanczos coefficients.
-In this sense it provides a classical equation of motion for the Krylov complexity.
-This feature will become more clear in the continuum limit in App.~\eqref{sec:Imaginary}.
-The version of Krylov operator complexity with $a_n=0$ was derived in \cite{Muck:2022xfc}.
+In this sense, it provides a classical equation of motion for the Krylov complexity.
+This feature will become more clear in the continuum limit in App.~\ref{sec:Imaginary}.
+We note that a version of \eqref{Ehrenfest} for Krylov operator complexity in the case where $a_n=0$ was derived in \cite{Muck:2022xfc}.
+We will also explain the relation between the Ehrenfest theorem \eqref{Ehrenfest} and the ``complexity algebra'' \cite{Caputa:2021sib} in Sec.~\ref{sec:KCSFF}.

 To calculate $K(t;\beta)$, we could start from $K(0;0)=0$, evolve it along imaginary time for $\beta$, get $K(0;\beta)$, evolve it along real time for $t$ with the initial condition $\partial_t K(t;\beta)|_{t=0}=0$, and finally get $K(t;\beta)$.
 Usually, we will integrate \eqref{Ehrenfest} over the real time and get the complexity difference $\Delta K(t;\beta)\equiv K(t;\beta)-K(0;\beta)=\int_0^t dt_2\int_0^{t_2} dt_1 \partial_{t_1}^2 J(t_1;\beta)/S(2\beta) $.
 We discuss two limits of Krylov complexity below.